particle-iot/docs/src/content/tutorials/integrations/webhooks.md

 every 60s, parse the result on the device, and print out the weather data over [serial](/reference/firmware#serial).

-Head over to the [Particle Web IDE](https://build.particle.io).
-Create a new App called "get-weather" and paste in the following code:
+You can open the example code below by following [this link](https://go.particle.io/shared_apps/5b6840dea07305b0fd0006a5) or by going to the [Particle Web IDE](https://build.particle.io), creating a new App called "get-weather" and pasting in the following code:

 ```cpp
 // called once on startup